noltron000-coursework/reddit-clone/README.md

 	1. [ ] `edit` *View* subreddit update-content page
 	1. [ ] `update` *Actionably* update a subreddit
 	1. [ ] `destroy` *Actionably* delete a subreddit
-1. [ ] Connect posts and subreddits.
+1. [ ] Connect posts and subreddits
-	- Each subreddit has many posts.
+	- Each subreddit has many posts
-	- Each post has one subreddit.
+	- Each post has one subreddit
-	- Each post has many comments.
+	- Each post has many comments
-	- Each comment has one post.
+	- Each comment has one post
 	- Each comment has many comments. (**∞ stretch goal**)
 1. [ ] Sign Up & Log In
 1. [ ] Associate posts, comments, and votes with their author
-	- Each author has many posts.
+	- Each author has many posts
-	- Each post has one author.
+	- Each post has one author
-	- Each author has many comments.
+	- Each author has many comments
-	- Each comment has one author.
+	- Each comment has one author
-1. [ ] `update` Vote a post up or downa
+1. [ ] `update` Vote a post up or down
 1. [ ] `update` Vote a comment up or down
-1. [ ] Search
+1. [ ] Search Functionality